AIM Rule 26

 Board Responsibilities and Committees

-Board Committees: The Board currently has three committees to appropriately fulfil certain responsibilities of the Board of Directors.
+Board Committees: The Board currently has four committees to appropriately fulfil certain responsibilities of the Board of Directors.

 Remuneration, Management Engagement and Evaluation Committee:( Terms of reference) The Remuneration, Management Engagement and Evaluation Committee is responsible for reviewing and determining the framework for the remuneration of the Board of Directors and the Committee is also responsible for evaluating the Company’s third party service providers.
-The current appointees to the The Remuneration, Management Engagement and Evaluation Committee are: Luong Van Ly (Chair) and Robert Binyon.
+The current appointees to the The Remuneration, Management Engagement and Evaluation Committee are: Robert Binyon.

 Audit and Valuation Committee: ( Terms of reference) The Audit and Valuation Committee is responsible for assisting the Board in monitoring accounting policies and financial reporting practices of the Company.
-The current appointees to the Audit and Valuation Committee are: Robert Binyon (Chair), Rupert Carington, Luong Van Ly and Paul Garnett.
+The current appointees to the Audit and Valuation Committee are: Robert Binyon (Chair), Rupert Carington and Paul Garnett.

 Nomination Committee: ( Terms of reference) The Nomination Committee controls, monitors, and makes recommendations to the Board with respect to fees payable to the Investment Manager and Directors.
-The Nomination and Remuneration Committee is comprised of Rupert Carington (Chair) and Luong Van Ly.
+The Nomination and Remuneration Committee is comprised of Rupert Carington (Chair).

 Investment Committee: ( Terms of reference) The Investment Committee has been established by the Board and is responsible for considering and approving infrastructure projects that the Investment Manager believes are suitable for investment by the Company.
 The Investment Committee is comprised of individuals with financial, business and infrastructure backgrounds.
 The current appointees to the Investment Committee are: Tony Hsun, Than Trong Phuc and Khanh Vu.